 The project was written to fit a large grant call from the Arts and Humanities Research council (AHRC) looking for 'beacon projects' in the area of digital transformation.
 It was evident that a significant problem is the manual nature of artefact refitting in lithic studies, the very nature of which takes time and can only be used on relatively small amounts of material.
 The project builds on a digital transformations fellowship awarded to Dr Adrian Evans and JISC funded digital capture projects coordinated by Dr Andrew Wilson.

 This week marks the start of another chapter in the fragmented heritage book.
-We welcome Dr Rob Davies to the team who will be working to help with all things regarding refitting lithic.
+We welcome Dr Rob Davis to the team who will be working to help with all things regarding refitting lithic.

 Dr Adrian Evans, University of Bradford

 © 2013, Fragmented Heritage | Find us on Twitter